MicroEJ/docs/DeviceDeveloperGuide/jpfdesign/concepts/concepts.rst

 The list of modules is in the second tab of the platform configuration tab.
 A module may require a configuration step to be installed into the platform.
-The ``Modules Detail`` view indicates if a configuration file is required.
+The :guilabel:`Modules Detail` view indicates if a configuration file is required.

 Low Level API Pattern